The Mass-Concentration Relation and the Stellar-to-Halo Mass Ratio in the CFHT Stripe 82 Survey: OBSERVATIONAL DATA

 \subsection{Lens selection}

-We use the redMaPPer clusters and LOWZ/CMASS galaxies in two redshift bins, $0.2<z<0.4$ and $0.4<z<0.6$, as lenses:
+We consider as foreground lenses central galaxies from the redMaPPer cluster catalogue, as well as individual massive galaxies from the LOWZ/CMASS samples.
+We separate the lenses into several bins in stellar mass, and two redshift bins, $0.2<z<0.4$ and $0.4<z<0.6$.

-(1) The RedMaPPer Cluster Catalog:
+\subsubsection{The RedMaPPer Cluster Catalog}

-The redMaPPer cluster catalog by Rykoff et al. (2014) is based on the optimized red-sequence richness estimator $\lambda$.
-The richness $\lambda$ is the number of red sequence galaxies brighter than $0.2L_{*}$ at the redshift of the cluster within a scaled aperture.
-The redMaPPer cluster catalog in CS82, which is obtained from the SDSS Stripe 82 coadd using the CS82 object detections, covers the redshift range $0.1<z<0.6$.
-The objects with richness $\lambda>15$ correspond to the halo mass $\sim8\times10^{13}~M_{\odot}$ (Erben et al. 2015).
-In order to reduce the effects of miscentering problem, we choose the clusters with well-defined centers $\rm P_{\rm cen}>0.9$, which is the center probability.
-We then divide the clusters into two redshift bins with redshift $0.2<z<0.4$ and $0.4<z<0.6$.
-For both low and high redshift clusters, we divide them into two richness bins ($20<\lambda<30, 30<\lambda<200$) with ($57, 31$) and ($96, 75$) systems, respectively.
+The redMaPPer cluster catalog by Rykoff et al. (2014) is constructed from photometric galaxy samples of the SDSS DR8, using the optimized red-sequence richness estimator $\lambda$.
+The richness parameter $\lambda$ corresponds to the number of red sequence galaxies brighter than $0.2L_{*}$ at the redshift of the cluster, within a scaled aperture.
+In order to reduce the potential effects of miscentering, we choose only clusters with well-defined centers, corresponding to centering probabilities $\rm P_{\rm cen}>0.9$ (see Rykoff et al.~2014).
+We then divide the clusters into two redshift bins with redshift $0.2<z<0.4$ and $0.4<z<0.6$, and two richness bins ($20<\lambda<30, 30<\lambda<200$) at each redshift.
+The final samples contain ($14/118$) systems at high redshift and ($134/124$) systems at low redshift, respectively.

-(2) LOWZ \& CMASS Galaxy Catalog:
+\subsubsection{LOWZ \& CMASS Galaxy Catalog}

-We also use the LOWZ and CMASS galaxy catalog from SDSS-III BOSS DR10 as lens galaxies\footnote{\tt https://www.sdss3.org/dr10/spectro/galaxy.php}.
+We also use the LOWZ and CMASS galaxy sample from SDSS-III BOSS DR10 as lens galaxies\footnote{\tt https://www.sdss3.org/dr10/spectro/galaxy.php}.
+The BOSS survey has measured spectroscopic redshifts for $1.5$ million galaxies, and is approximately volume limited to $z\sim0.52$.
 The two samples are both the main SDSS-III BOSS BAO tracers (Dawson et al. 2013).
-LOWZ samples consist of red galaxies at $z<0.4$ from the SDSS DR8 (Aihara et al. 2011) imaging data; CMASS samples are selected with an approximately constant stellar mass threshold (Eisenstein et al. 2011).
-Stellar masses of the two samples are from the Portsmouth SED-fitting (Maraston et al. 2013) based on the BOSS spectroscopic redshift.
-We choose the LOWZ and CMASS galaxies within redshift $0.2<z<0.4$ and $0.4<z<0.6$.
+The LOWZ samples consist of red galaxies at $z<0.4$ from the SDSS DR8 (Aihara et al. 2011) imaging data; the CMASS samples are selected with an approximately constant stellar mass threshold (Eisenstein et al. 2011).
+Stellar masses for the two samples were derived using the Portsmouth SED-fitting method (Maraston et al. 2013), based on the BOSS spectroscopic redshift.
+In calculating the stellar mass, the Kroupa (2001) initial mass function (IMF) was assumed.

+We choose LOWZ and CMASS galaxies in our two redshift ranges, $0.2<z<0.4$ and $0.4<z<0.6$.
 We also divide them into $3$ and $4$ stellar mass bins, which will be used on the \textit{SHMR} measurement, with ($2350, 2492, 2325$) and ($5966, 6168, 7481, 7611$) systems for the low-z and high-z range, respectively (see Figure~1).